m0ru/bak/02_problemdescription.md

 Needs, connections between them and any events on those connections are published on the WoN-Nodes in the form of RDF, which stands for Resource
-Description Framework [see ref. @ResourceDescriptionFramework].
+Description Framework [@ResourceDescriptionFramework].
 In RDF, using a variety of different syntax-alternatives, data is structured as a graph that can be distributed over multiple (physical) resources.
 Every graph-edge is defined by a subject (the start-node), a predicate (the "edge-type") and object (the target-node).

 Note that the subject always^[Except when using generalized triples, that are non-standard RDF and might cause compatibility issues.
-See @CyganiakRDFConceptsAbstract2014] needs to be an Unique Resource
+See [@CyganiakRDFConceptsAbstract2014]] needs to be an Unique Resource
 Identifier (URI) or Blank Nodes^[i.e. nodes that are only unique within a document, and in some syntaxes don't even have a written identifier, but are just expressed by nesting more predicates and objects.
 When they are even given identifiers, the conventionn is for them to start with an underscore, e.g. `_:b0`].
 For the cases, when the subjects are URIS and those URIs also happen to be Uniform
 Resource Locators (URLs) there is the convention to host that data under that URL.
-This allows easily linking data graphs on multiple servers, thus making them Linked Data [see ref. @Linkeddata].
+This allows easily linking data graphs on multiple servers, thus making them Linked Data [@Linkeddata].
 This is a necessary requirement for the Web of Needs, as data is naturally spread out across several servers, i.e. WoN-Nodes.